How it started

 My practice was born from a personal need for better care.
 While working as a full-service sex worker, I struggled to find a therapist who was non judgmental of sex work and many of our sessions seemed to obsess over or avoid entirely, my job.
 This gap, combined with a drive to understand my own mental health, led me to become the clinician I once needed.

 My philosophy is grounded in a decriminalised approach.
-I believe fundamentally that sex work is work.
-I also recognize that the challenges we face- from workplace safety to personal burnout- are frequently exacerbated by systemic stigma and social exclusion.
+I believe that sex work is work.
+I also recognise that the challenges we face- from workplace safety to personal burnout- are frequently exacerbated by systemic stigma and social exclusion.
 This practice is sex-positive and rights-based where your autonomy and agency are the starting points, not the debate.

 As a member of the LGBTQI+ community, I am dedicated to providing inclusive, affirming support for queer and gender-diverse individuals.
 My background includes five years working in community health supporting marginalised populations including people who use drugs, sex workers, youth and homeless people.